lbondi7/lbondi7.github.io/_posts/2019-02-23-llp-dd-ExMachina-post_mortem.markdown

 ## What I Learned
 <ul>
     <li>I learned about component based programming and how useful it is.
-The fact that you can just attach a component to an object and say, ok now behave like this and tehn attach another one and teh object can act entirely different.</li>
+The fact that you can just attach a component to an object and say, ok now behave like this and then attach another one and the object can act entirely different.</li>
     <li>It taught me component based programming, as well as consolidating my understanding of how classes and objects should interact in a game.</li>
-    <li>Also I learned how important constant communication in a group project is, as sometimes we didn't and then we would end up working on teh same thing and end up clashing.</li>
+    <li>Also I learned how important constant communication in a group project is, as sometimes we didn't and then we would end up working on the same thing and end up clashing.</li>
 </ul>